ncmdev/plexusent.github.io/widget.md

 ![regular button](/screenshots/regularstackedbutton.jpg)

 #### Horizontal Layout
-If you add `&horizontal` to the end of the Javascript URL, you can a side-by-side version of the widget:
+If you add `&horizontal` to the end of the Javascript URL, you will get a side-by-side version of the widget:

 ![horizontal button](/screenshots/horizontalbutton.jpg)